How to Set the Right Price for Your Home in 2026

 |---|---|---|

-| Feb – May (Spring) | Peak — highest buyer pool, most competitive offers | Event Pricing most effective.
+| February to May (Spring) | Peak -- highest buyer pool, most competitive offers | Event Pricing most effective.
 Best window for bidding war strategy. |

-| Jun – Aug (Summer) | Moderate — families travelling, activity dips | Price at fair market.
-Avoid aspirational pricing — fewer buyers to create competition. |
+| June to August (Summer) | Moderate -- families traveling, activity dips | Price at fair market.
+Avoid aspirational pricing -- fewer buyers means less competitive tension. |

-| Sep – Nov (Fall) | Secondary peak — buyers re-engage post-summer | Similar to spring but compressed.
+| September to November (Fall) | Secondary peak -- buyers re-engage post-summer | Similar to spring but compressed.
 Good window for clean, move-in-ready homes. |

-| Dec – Jan (Winter) | Slow — motivated buyers only, minimal competition | Price conservatively.
-The buyers active in this window are serious but few. |
+| December to January (Winter) | Slow -- motivated buyers only, minimal competition | Price conservatively.
+Buyers active in this window are serious but few in number. |

-The Overpricing Trap — Why High Aspirational Prices Consistently Underperform
+The Overpricing Trap -- Why High Aspirational Prices Consistently Underperform

 The homes that sell fastest and for the most money in Silicon Valley are almost never the ones that started highest.
 They are the ones that created immediate urgency, generated showings in the first week, and closed competitive offer situations before the market had a chance to form an opinion about them.